BMW V12 LMR: 2000

-For 2000, BMW's alliance with WilliamsF1 brought the marque into Formula One, with BMW providing the engines for the WilliamsF1 team.
+For 2000, BMW's alliance with Williams brought the marque into Formula One, with BMW providing the engines for the Williams team.
 It was therefore decided by BMW that the company would concentrate on the worldwide exposure of Formula One for the future and that they would not return to Le Mans to attempt to follow up on their victory.
 However, in order to not see the V12 LMRs go to waste, it was decided that BMW would run the full American Le Mans Series season before the cars were retired.

 Starting the season at Sebring, the BMWs suddenly found themselves facing new competition, with Audi debuting their second-generation R8 Le Mans prototype.
 The BMWs found themselves qualified in 5th and 6th, behind both the Audis as well as both Panoz LMPs.
 During the race, the BMWs were able to outlast the Panozes but struggled with the Audis.
 BMW was forced to settle for 3rd and 4th behind both Audis.

 For the next two rounds, Audi attempted to perfect their R8 for Le Mans and therefore decided to race their older R8R instead.
 This allowed BMW to take victory at Charlotte and at the European event at Silverstone.
-In BMW's home race at the Nürburgring in Germany, the V12 LMR was defeated by a Panoz, although it beat an Audi R8.
+In BMW's home race at the Nürburgring in Germany, the V12 LMR lost to a Panoz for the race win, although it did beat an Audi R8.

 Returning to America, with Audi having taken victory at Le Mans, the V12 LMR was now forced to finish the rest of the season fighting the dominant R8.
-For the next four rounds, BMW could muster no better than a second against the Audi, which won every round.
+For the next four rounds, BMW could do no better than second against the Audi, which won every round.

 For Petit Le Mans, BMW decided to bring out chassis #004, the Art Car which had only ever run at Le Mans testing in 1999.
 The car retained its paint job from Jenny Holzer.
-The V12 LMRs suffered during the race, including one of the cars backflipping and flying into the side barriers, as did a Porsche 911 GT1 in the same place 2 years earlier, and the Art Car was the only V12 LMR able to finish, taking a distant 5th place.
+The V12 LMRs suffered during the race, including one of the cars backflipping and flying into the side barriers, as had a Porsche 911 GT1 in the same place two years before, and the Art Car was the only V12 LMR able to finish, in fifth place.

-In the final two North American rounds of the season, BMW still could not muster a win.
+BMW did not win either of the final two North American rounds of the season.
 It was decided by the team that they would not travel to Australia for the final round of the season, instead retiring the cars and concentrating on their new Formula One partnership.
-BMW would take second in the teams' championship behind the dominant Audi.
-Unlike the V12 LMs, the V12 LMRs would not be sold to customers after their retirement.
+BMW took second in the teams' championship behind the dominant Audi.
+Unlike the V12 LMs, the V12 LMRs were not sold to customers after their retirement.